 PCOS delays menopause and extends the fertile window

-A recent study reveals that polycystic ovary syndrome (PCOS) delays perimenopause, allowing affected women the possibility of conceiving at more advanced ages.
-Only 3% of them reach that stage at age 46, compared to a higher proportion in the general population.
-This is due to a superior ovarian reserve and a different hormonal production that prolongs fertile life.
+A recent study reveals that polycystic ovary syndrome (PCOS) delays perimenopause, allowing affected women the possibility of conceiving at older ages.
+Only 3% of them reach that stage by age 46, compared to a larger proportion in the general population.
+This is due to a superior ovarian reserve and different hormone production that extends fertile life.

 Medical infographic: polycystic ovary compared to healthy ovary, showing greater follicular reserve and delayed menopause.
 Text: PCOS extends fertile window.